GabeScott/standard-works-vault/General Conference/1978 April - Solving Emotional Problems in the Lord’s Own Way.md

 Fortunately, the principles of temporal welfare apply to emotional problems as well.

-The Church was two years old when the Lord revealed that “the idler shall not have place in the church, except he repent and mend his ways.”
-(D&C 75:29.)
+The Church was two years old when the Lord revealed that “the idler shall not have place in the church, except he repent and mend his ways.” ([[D&C 75.29|D&C 75:29]].)

-The Welfare handbook instructs: “[We must] earnestly teach and urge Church members to be self-sustaining to the full extent of their powers.
-No true Latter-day Saint will ... voluntarily shift from himself the burden of his own support.
+The Welfare handbook instructs: “\[We must\] earnestly teach and urge Church members to be self-sustaining to the full extent of their powers.
+No true Latter-day Saint will … voluntarily shift from himself the burden of his own support.
 So long as he can, under the inspiration of the Almighty and with his own labors, he will supply himself with the necessities of life.”
 (1952, p.
 2.)

 We have succeeded fairly well in teaching Latter-day Saints that they should take care of their own material needs and then contribute to the welfare of those who cannot provide for themselves.